 If you make music by yourself every day it is easy to get lonely and isolated.
 But that’s not the only reason why it is important to collaborate.

 When you work with others you tap into different skills and you share ideas.
-This can give you new inspiration or fresh ideas.
-This will help you improve your music and learn new techniques.
+This can give you new inspiration and fresh ideas.
+It will help you improve your music and learn new techniques.
 Also, you can increase your productivity by dividing the work when you are writing a song.
 For example, if you are better at writing chord progressions, then it’s best that you do this instead of the other person.

 Lastly, when you work with multiple people, you automatically create more exposure and opportunities.
-Because the person who collaborates has his or her own network of fans and music industry contacts.
+Because the person who collaborates has his or her network of fans and music industry contacts.
 By sharing each other’s network, you can reach new audiences and increase your chances of being discovered as a talent.

 Produce Music Consistently

-As with many other professions and hobbies, the best way to learn it, is by doing it regularly and frequently.
+As with many other professions and hobbies, the best way to learn is by doing it regularly and frequently.
 This means that you should set aside some time every day, or once a week to work on your music.
-This does not have to be 5 hours at a time, but make sure that you actually sit down and do the work.
+This does not have to be 5 hours at a time, but make sure that you sit down and do the work.

 Something that I like to do is take small steps.
 For example, write one melody a week.
 Or explore one chord per day.
 You can set your goal to learn one recording technique per project or one music production technique per week.
 Trust me it works.